Apply a restorative ecosystem approach in landscape management to regenerate healthy habitats across campus and invite engagement with nature.

 Global Context, Local Action

-Global development patterns have led to the conversion of more than half of the planet’s natural habitats, with similar patterns occurring in New Jersey, more so than any other coastal state.14,15 Forested habitats have become fragmented, compromising the ecosystem functions of the remaining patches, limiting the movement of species and hampering biodiversity.16
+Global development patterns have led to the conversion of more than half of the planet’s natural habitats, with similar patterns occurring in New Jersey, more so than any other coastal state.1,2 Forested habitats have become fragmented, compromising the ecosystem functions of the remaining patches, limiting the movement of species and hampering biodiversity.3 Research has also demonstrated inequalities in access to green space, with disparities by income, education and race.4

 Short and Long Term Objectives